ivotron/quiho-popper/paper/paper.md

 regressions as well as other regressions found in real-world applications.
 The contributions of our work are:

-  * Insight: feature importance in SRA models (trained using these performance vectors) gives us a resource utilization profile of an application without having to look at the code.
+  * Insight: feature importance in SRA models (trained using application-independent performance vectors) gives us a resource utilization profile of an application without having to look at the code.